ncatanoc/cyber_resilience/README.md

 # Program Synthesis for Cyber-Resilience
 ## Nestor Catano (nestor.catano@gmail.com)

 This repository shows our work on program synthesis for cyber-resilience.
 We show how program synthesis techniques can be used to produce **certified code** for architectural tactics.
 Our work is based on **Event-B formal methods** and the EventB2Java code generator tool.
 We show how **testing** techiques can be used to animate and check the behaviour of the generated code to check if its behaviour meets our expectations.
+We have

 Here is a list of files included in this repository.

+**autonomous_vehicle.zip** Event-B model for an autonomous vehicle.
+You can import it from Rodin 3.3 via File, Import, Existing Project into Work Space.

 **availability_exception.zip** Event-B model for the *exception* architectural tactic (availability).
 You can import it from Rodin 3.3 via File, Import, Existing Project into Work Space.